ForthHub/fep-recognizer/terms-and-datatypes.md

 (In this section, "translator" means "token translator")

 A translator translates a tuple.
-A translator is specilized to a tuple having some particular notation only.
+A translator is specilized to a tuple having some particular signature only.
-An ambiguous condition exists if a translator is applied to a tuple having another notation.
+An ambiguous condition exists if a translator is applied to a tuple having another signature.
 An ambiguous condition exists if a translator cannot translate a tuple in the current state.